RecordPoint/RecordPoint.Connectors.Reference/README.md

 As this is a "demo" connector, there are some compromises in the design, or places where things would be done differently in a real connector.
 These are called out with code comments.

+For example, the Reference Connector is unable to detect renames and deletions (for file and directories).
+Most other connectors should try to detect these.

 # Installation guide

 ## Prerequisites